codeclimate/codeclimate-rubocop/config/contents/naming/predicate_name.md

-This cop makes sure that predicates are named properly.
+Makes sure that predicates are named properly.

 ### Example:
     # bad